biinseventeen/ML-DL_Beginners_Pack/README.md

 Some parts of the code in the 3 notebooks are taken from book **Deep Learning with Python** by *Francios Chollet* and *Matthew Watson*.
 However, I did make many changes in the codes by adding new models, taking different approaches as well as creating additional visualizations (graphs, charts, etc).

 These notebooks are not created to be judged by their scores/ efficiencies.
-They are intend to provide a beginner approach to AI coding (not vibe coding) - how to actually write those Python syntax after learning about Linear Algebra, Matrix Multiplication, Probabilities and stuff like that.
+They are intended to provide a beginner approach to AI coding (not vibe coding) - how to actually write those Python syntax after learning about Linear Algebra, Matrix Multiplication, Probabilities and stuff like that.
 I struggle a lot with the Math I learn and how to actually code for a long time, and this is how I started.

 ---
 ## Run ##